panoply/liquify/packages/parser/readme.md

 An incremental parser/scanner for the Liquid Templating Language.
 Written in JavaScript and used by the [Liquify IDE](#) text editor plugin to construct a workable Abstract Syntax Tree.
 The parser is used in combination with the [Node LSP](#) (Language Server Protocol) implementation.

-> **IMPORTANT** This parser is used to construct and query AST, not perform actions on parsed code.
+> **IMPORTANT** This parser is used to construct and query an AST, not perform actions on parsed code.
 Use [liquidjs](#) by [Harttle](#) for Liquid engine support in JavaScript, and consider supporting that project.

 ## Why?

-Facilitating modern IDE capabilties when working with the Liquid Templating Language in text editors required a performant parser to construct a detailed representation of Liquid syntax contained in documents.
+Facilitating modern IDE capabilities when working with the Liquid Template Language in text editors required a performant parser to construct a detailed representation of Liquid syntax contained in documents.

-## Grammar

-Liquid exists in a multitude of variations and no official/formal grammar exists for the language outside of its [standard](#) open sourced variation.
-Liquify does use

 ## Install